The Best Fried Chicken Sandwiches In Miami

 Personally, we’re always in the mood for a fried chicken sandwich.
 Wake us up at 3am with a blow horn (please don’t, by the way) and we’ll eat one.
 Wednesday at 11:36am?
 Why not.
 Trapped in an airport for a six-hour layover?
 We’ll eat three, even if they taste like plastic.
 Luckily, the ones on this guide taste very good.

-Rosie’s is a pop-up that we so badly hope becomes a permanent fixture in the Miami restaurant world.
-Everything here is good, but especially the chicky sandwich.
+Everything at Rosie’s, an Overtown breakfast and lunch spot, is good.
+But especially the chicky sandwich.
 The juicy piece of chicken is fried in a way that produces all those wonderful, crunchy, jagged little pieces of breading.
 Then it’s coated in buffalo sauce and topped with B&B pickles and a little lemon aioli to balance the whole thing out.
 There’s also a side of crispy yucca chips.
 Order this as soon as you can.
 Then order it again and again, it’s that good.
 Check out the menu and get one online.

 This vendor inside The Citadel specializes in burgers but their fried chicken sandwich is absolutely worth a try.
 The “Carrier Pigeon” is made from ground chicken and formed into an aesthetically pleasing little round patty.
 The breading is thin but crispy and there’s a crunchy cabbage situation on top that we approve of.